christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__09/26/2021__<br>
+I have been dealing with an annoying issue since beginning my studies with Java 8.
+For my bootcamp we used Java 11 and my computer doesn't like to let me easily choose between the two Java versions.
+Boo.
+Well I finally found a solution that I think will work for me - at least in IntelliJ.
+The winning video comes from YouTube Channel Arjun Codes [check it out](https://www.youtube.com/watch?v=A5FHcR3cE-w).
+In summary:
+1. Get the path to the bin file for the version of Java you'd like to switch to.
+In my case, I have Java 11 set as my default and I want to be able to use Java 8 as well so my bin is C:\Program Files\Java\jdk1.8.0_301\bin.
+2. Open System Properties and then click on Environmental Variables.
+3. In the bottom section titled System variables double click on "Path" once the window opens click on "New" which is located on the right hand side of the window.
+Paste in the bin path.
+4. Now create a new project in IntelliJ and you will see at the top there is a drop down after Project SDK: in the drop down you should now see the default version as well as the one you added to the path of your System variables.

 <br>__09/25/2021__<br>
 We have a bug on our group project where the button on top of our carousel to take us to see the specific book was only clickable on the outer edges.
 I was able to fix this issue by adding style="z-index:999;" to the div with class="carousel-inner" and now the entire button area activates.
 This was our last Saturday meeting as a group.
 We present the project on Monday evening at our final LiftOff class session.